Kalvar/ios-KRKmeans-Algorithm/README.md

     //Two dimesional K-Means, the data set is (x, y) KRKmeans *_krKmeans = [KRKmeans sharedKmeans];

-    // Set to use 2 points of Euclidean Distance method that performance is better _krKmeans.dimensional = KRKmeansDistanceFormulaByEuclidean;
+    // Set to Euclidean Distance method that performance is better _krKmeans.dimensional = KRKmeansDistanceFormulaByEuclidean;

     //It means A sets. ( and the centers will be calculated here. )